IBM-Bluemix-Docs/security-advisor/setup-activity.md

-## Creating a COS bucket
+## Enabling Activity Insights
-{: #activity-setup-cos}
+{: #activity-enable}

-By using the {{site.data.keyword.security-advisor_short}} GUI, you can create a new COS instance and bucket in the Default resource group.
+You can connect an instance of Cloud Object Storage and enable Activity Insights by using the Security Advisor UI.

-1. Navigate to the **Integrations** tab of the service dashboard.
+1. Navigate to the [Security dashboard](https://{DomainName}/security-advisor#/overview) in the console.

-2. Toggle **Analysis Disabled** in the Activity Insights box to **Analysis Enabled**.
+2. Go to the **Settings** tab.

-3. Click **Go to set up**.
+3. Click **Add bucket**.
+A modal appears.

-4. In the prerequisites section, click **Create COS instance and bucket**.
-Your COS instance and bucket are automatically created for you with the proper naming convention and IAM permissions.
-The bucket information is displayed.

-If you have an existing instance of COS and bucket, be sure that it uses the naming convention `sa.<account_id>.telemetric.<cos_region>`.
-To allow the service to read the data that is stored in your COS instance, set up [service-to-service authorization](/docs/iam?topic=iam-serviceauth) by using {{site.data.keyword.cloud_notm}} IAM.
-Set `source` to `{{site.data.keyword.security-advisor_short}}` and `target` to your COS instance.
-Assign the `Reader` IAM role.
+4. Choose whether to create a bucket or use a bucket that you already have.
+5. Select an option for **Resource group** and **Cloud Object Storage instance**.
+If you selected to use your own bucket, be sure to specify the bucket that you want to use.
+6. Choose **Activity Insights**.
+7. Describe your what your bucket is used for.
+8. Click **Add bucket**.
+9. Go to the **Integrations > Built-in Insights** tab.
+10. Enable analysis for **Activity Insights**.
+Don't forget to install the needed components to finish enabling the feature.